abekalarz/useful-scripts/bash/ssl/self-signed certificate/README.md

 Script is fully independent and all what is needed to use this script is:
 - openssl (I was using LibreSSL 2.6.4)
 - keytool

+Additionally script is fully configured via set of variables defined in the beginning of script.